pingcap/docs-cn/develop/dev-guide-join-tables.md

 # Multi-table Join Queries

-In many scenarios，you need to use one query to get data from multiple tables.
+In many scenarios, you need to use one query to get data from multiple tables.
 You can use the `JOIN` statement to combine the data from two or more tables.

 ## Join types